Affinity Groups

 Latinx Affinity Group

-The Latinx Affinity Group serves as a strategic organization between Latinx staff to foster community and growth here on campus.
+The Latinx Affinity Group serves as a strategic organization between Latinx staff, and any other College employee, to foster community and growth here on campus.
 Our purpose is to encourage Latinx staff to connect with one another and create new opportunities for networking, mentorship, and leadership.
 In doing so we create, new partnerships that help us better understand and develop changes for our greater community’s needs.
 As a diverse population made up of multiple ethnicities filled with layers of intersectionality, we provide cultural competency opportunities to develop an understanding of our identity and its many complex facets.
 Our hope is to create a safe space where we can engage in internal community dialogue, exchanging our diverse set of opinions, challenging ourselves in order to promote a culture of understanding and empowerment.
+All College employees are welcome to join our affinity group, regardless of how they identify.

 I want more information about the Latinx Affinity Group